paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/system_level_modelling_wear_out.md

 ## Wear-out model on component level

-The fact that wear-out can occur at component level and that the failure rates are then no longer constant needs to be considered for the system level reliability prediction.
+The fact that wear-out can occur at component level and that the failure rates are then no longer constant needs to be considered for the system level {term}`RELIABILITY PREDICTION`.
 To calculate the reliability of components prone to wear-out, the following three approaches are introduced.
-In this section the use of these wear-out models for system level reliability prediction is shown.
+In this section the use of these wear-out models for system level {term}`RELIABILITY PREDICTION` is shown.

 ### Model 1

-The failure probability is the sum of random failures and wear-out failures assuming that wear-out can occur throughout the entire service life and not just after qualification life time.
-With this model the life time of an item can be interpreted as the minimum of the life time based on random or wear-out failures.
-Random failures are described by an exponential distribution and wear-out by a Weibull distribution.
+The failure probability is the sum of {term}`RANDOM FAILURE`s and {term}`WEAR-OUT FAILURE`s assuming that wear-out can occur throughout the entire service life and not just after qualification life time.
+With this model the life time of an item can be interpreted as the minimum of the life time based on random or {term}`WEAR-OUT FAILURE`s. {term}`RANDOM FAILURE`s are described by an exponential distribution and wear-out by a Weibull distribution.
 Thus, the following equations are obtained for failure rate and reliability:

 (syst_equation4_93)=
 ````{admonition} Equation